Luisinhoas/Causal-Inference-GP1-/README.md

 vcovHC(OLS2, omega = NULL, type = "HC4")
 ```

-Now vcovHC() function creates a variance “ covariance matrix for you.
-The first parameter is the regression model we have made.
+Now vcovHC() function creates a variance “ covariance matrix.
+The first parameter is the regression model I have made.
 Keep omega as NULL.
 The type parameter refers to what measure of heteroskedasticity is being used.
 There are 5 types from HC0 to HC4.
-HC4 is the latest and we use that.
+HC4 is the latest and I use that.
 You can read more about it in the sandwich package.

-Finally to remove this heteroskedasticity, we use the coeftest() function in R.
+Finally to remove this heteroskedasticity, I use the coeftest() function in R.

 ```{r}
 coeftest(OLS, df = Inf, vcovHC(OLS, omega = NULL, type = "HC4"))